DataBiosphere/terra-ui/CONTRIBUTING.md

        * If you need more custom behavior look at the code base for our custom hooks
        * All custom hooks will be prefixed with "use" (e.g. useOnMount)

 4. We style our site using inline styling.
-This keeps the styling close to the code allowing developers to easily add styles without having to switch contexts to CSS or another file
+     * This keeps the styling close to the code allowing developers to easily add styles without having to switch contexts to CSS or another file
      * This also prevents developers from having to deal with css classes and side effects of the cascade

+5. Be sure any components you add to the page have the appropriate aria-labels and keyboard accessibility

-5. Destructure down to the most atomic property in most cases
+6. Destructure down to the most atomic property in most cases

+7. Be mindful when using conditionals
-6. Use reasonable default values when appropriate rather than using imperative code or conditionals
+    * Use reasonable default values when appropriate rather than using imperative code or conditionals
-    * short-circuiting (double check this name)
+    * We use [short circuit evaluation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators#Short-circuit_evaluation) for conditionals with a boolean result

-7. Prefer using constants over (mutable) variables
+8. We Prefer using constants over variables
     * Variables introduce additional state and potentially side effects into a function.
 This can make it difficult to reason about the code and potentially introduce bugs

-8. We lint our code using our [custom ESLint rules](https://github.com/DataBiosphere/terra-ui/blob/dev/.eslintrc.js)
+9. We lint our code using our [ESLint rule set](https://github.com/DataBiosphere/terra-ui/blob/dev/.eslintrc.js)
     * Using an eslint plugin with our IDE will improve your developer experience when working with our codebase

 # Coding Practices